TY2002/Mock-IA/README.txt

 (Game) by Trevor Yip

 ------------Description------------
-This is a RPG game
+This is the first interation of the RPG game.
+Currently, it contains one room with a moveable character, collision detection, and an NPC.

 ------------Advantages------------